diffblue/gitlab/doc/operations/incident_management/incidents.md

 ### Linked resources

-GitLab enables you to [link resources with an incident](linked_resources.md) for providing quick and easy access to those resources in one place.
-With this, you can more easily surface the incident Slack channel, Zoom meeting space or links to any relevant resource for resolving incidents.
+In an incident, you can [links to various resources](linked_resources.md), for example:

+- The incident Slack channel
+- Zoom meeting
+- Resources for resolving the incidents

 ### Embed metrics in incidents